 Jenny studied marine biology at Brown University then moved to Florida to work as a biologist at the U.S. Geological Survey.
 She has a PhD in Interdisciplinary Ecology from the University of Florida.
-Her graduate work focused on freshwater, specifically building a new water ethic and reconnecting the next generation of Floridians to the aquifer beneath their feet.
+Her graduate work focused on freshwater, specifically connecting the next generation of Floridians to the aquifer beneath their feet.
 With support from the National Geographic Society, she developed and implemented an environmental education program called Walking on Water that immerses elementary school students in the springs, cameras in hand, and teaches them about the aquifer via the first 360-virtual tour of the Floridan Aquifer.
 Her interdisciplinary research blends science, communications, and education and seeks to understand how we can most effectively use conservation photography as a tool in both communications and environmental education.

 National Geographic Magazine.
 Meet the Woman Who Dives in Our Drinking water.
 Photo by Jennifer Adler, article by Daniel Stone.
 (April 2017)

 National Geographic Explorer Classroom presentation (Jan 2017)